 Chemical and Biological Defense (CBD)

 The maximum dollar value for a Phase I award is $150,000 for up to 6 months of work.
-CBD no longer includes an Option period as part of Phase I projects.
-CBD provides three opportunities annually for Phase I awardees to submit a Phase II proposal and encourages Phase I awardees to defer Phase II proposal submission until at least the fifth month of the Phase I Period of Performance.
+CBD no longer includes an option period as part of Phase I projects.
+CBD provides three opportunities annually for Phase I awardees to submit a Phase II proposal and encourages Phase I awardees to defer Phase II proposal submission until at least the fifth month of the Phase I period of performance.
 The total SBIR funding available for Phase II is $1 million over two years.

 Approximately one in ten Phase I proposals are selected for contract award with approximately two proposals selected for each topic.
 Approximately 50% of Phase I awardees receive a Phase II contract.
-The CBD STTR Program only employs a base period and no option period is offered.
-The maximum dollar value for the Phase I base is $150,000 per proposal for a six month period of performance.